tilmto/Adjustable-Quantization-MicroNet/README.md

 ### Result
 It's easy to control the trade-off between accuracy and efficiency in our method.
 For the model exactly satisfying the 75% Top 1 accuracy requirement, we averagely use 3.11 bits and 5.32 bits to represent weights and activations, which is a extremely compact model with metric 0.185639 @ 75.092% accuracy.

-Here's the distribution of the average precision of weights and activations in each layer of EfficientNet-B0.
+Here's the distribution of the average precision of weights and activations in each layer of EfficientNet-B0 after Adjustable Quantization.
 ![weight_bits](images/weight_bits_distrib.jpg)![act_bits](images/act_bits_distrib.jpg)

 ### File Utilization